-We initially intended to outsource the Sion's production to National Electric Vehicle Sweden, in Trollhättan, Sweden.
+We initially intended for the Sion to be produced by National Electric Vehicle Sweden, in Trollhättan, Sweden.
 In April 2022, we announced that we would switch to Valmet Automotive in Uusikaupunki, Finland.
 This change in the envisaged contract manufacturer contributed to an increase in our funding needs and led to a delay in the intended date for start of production from the first half of 2023 to the second half of 2023.